2sic/2sxc-docs/docs-src/pages/net-code/data-sources/custom/compiled.md

 1. API strongly enhanced and simplifield in 2sxc 09.13
 1. Another API rework ca. 2sxc 10.25
 1. Major (breaking) changes in 2sxc 15/16
+1. Changed the term `MyServices` to `Dependencies` in v20.
+    for compatibility reasons, the old `MyServices` is still available on `DataSource16`, but deprecated and will be removed some day.